mileszs/apidock.vim/README.md

  let g:browser = 'open -a /Applications/Firefox.app'
 </code></pre>

 You may also need to remove the three ampersands in the file.
 Davey did, anyway, as it wouldn't work with them.
 I have no idea why.
 Perhaps the 'open' command has problems with running asynchronously.
 Maybe the ampersand insulted its mother.
-Simply deleting the ampersand character will do, but you are welcome to remove the .' &' from each line, if you'd like.
+Simply deleting the ampersand character will do, but you are welcome to remove the <pre><code>.' &'</code></pre> from each line, if you'd like.

 ## Origin Story ##